phanitejakarri/Bchain-H-T/README.md

-# KadenaKode
+#Bchain-H&T

-KadenaKode is a simple UI for sending transactions to the Kadena Blockchain using x wallet or chainweaver/zelcore.
+ H&T is a simple UI for sending transactions to the  Blockchain using x wallet or chain-weaver/zelcore.

 Type in your pact code.
 Add env variables using the EnvData area.